permissionles/final-project-z/README.md

 Governance: ZETA OCC(On-chain corporation)

-Rewards: Recurring Revenue from subscriptions and micro-purchases which will be regulary used to buyback tokens from the public market.
+Rewards: Recurring Revenue from subscriptions and micro-purchases which will be regulary used to buyback tokens from the public market to pay contributors.

 Brief: To build an open-source super social network owned & run by the Gen Z. [ all contributors of all age are welcome, Z is a mindset :) ].